 Norris University Center's McCormick Auditorium (1999 Campus Drive)

-3 contest finalists will recite their oration inspired by MLK at this event.
-There will be entertainment between orations and a small reception to follow.
-The winner will have the opportunity to recite their oration at the MLK commemoration keynote event on January 26th at Pick-Staiger Concert Hall.
+3 contest finalists will recite their orations inspired by MLK, with entertainment between orations.
+The winner will have the opportunity to recite their oration at the MLK commemoration keynote event on January 25th at Pick-Staiger Concert Hall.
 The event is free and open to the public.
 Please see the Oratorical Contest page for more information on contest guidelines.